Christopher Britton (actor)

-Christopher Britton is a Canadian film, stage, television and voice actor known for his work in X-Men: The Animated Series, in which he was the voice of Mister Sinister.
+Christopher Britton is a Canadian film, stage, television and voice actor known for his work in X-Men: The Animated Series and X-Men '97, in which he was the voice of Mister Sinister.
 Additionally, Britton voiced the character of Soichiro Yagami in the English dub of the anime series Death Note and its live action counterpart.
 He also was the narrator on the Dino Crisis II video game created by Capcom in 2000.
 He has a regular role as Richard Norton in Da Vinci's Inquest/City Hall, and has acted in several films, including The Day After Tomorrow and Godsend.
 He has worked on many plays and theater productions, including two seasons with the Stratford and Shaw Festivals, and has acted throughout Ontario, Vancouver, and the United States.

 Early life and education

 Christopher Britton was born and raised in Toronto, Ontario, Canada, and first studied acting as a teenager.
 For a brief period, he was a member of the Judy Jarvis Dance Company, one of the first modern dance companies in Toronto.
 He graduated from York University with a BFA in theatre.
 While an undergraduate, Britton was an associate fellow of Stong College teaching a course in the life and work of Edward Gordon Craig.
 Upon graduating, he spent two seasons at the Stratford and Shaw Festivals and worked at regional theaters across Canada.